 Where Has Captain Marvel Been?

 Officially, Captain Marvel (Brie Larson) was referenced at the very end of 2018’s AVENGERS: INFINITY WAR.
 In the post-credits scene, as he faded to dust, Nick Fury (Samuel L. Jackson) used a pager device to summon assistance.
-The logo that showed up on screen belonged to Captain Marvel, setting the stage for March’s solo origin story adventure.
+The logo that showed up on screen belonged to Captain Marvel, setting the stage for the new solo origin story adventure.

 So, where the heck has she been all of this time?